dharatuvar/Magento-2-Minimum-Order-Amount-For-Customer-Group/README.md

 # Magento 2 Minimum Order Amount For Customer Group

-Magento 2 stores maintain an order history that can be used to track the details, for marketing purposes, etc. However, it may happen that the order history is disrupted due to the missing orders.

-Missing orders in the Magento 2 store affects the order number tracking, the unique insight into trends, etc. To overcome such problems, Meetanshi has developed the [***Magento 2 Minimum Order Amount For Customer Group***](https://meetanshi.com/magento-2-minimum-order-amount-for-customer-group.html) extension that helps implement this strategy in the Magento 2 store.
+Magento 2 store owners need to plan the strategies in order to maintain a considerable profit margin.
+One such strategy is to enable minimum order amounts for the purchase.
+Meetanshi has developed the[***Magento 2 Minimum Order Amount For Customer Group***](https://meetanshi.com/magento-2-minimum-order-amount-for-customer-group.html) extension that helps implement this strategy in the Magento 2 store.

 The extension enables restriction on the minimum order amount based on the customer groups.
 Configure the extension so that the store does not incur a loss for packaging, and delivering an order that generated a lower revenue!